Nishant1500/bee-launcher/README.md

 > **If we get large userbase then we will sign the program with trusted Microsoft's code signing partner**
 > Or the warning will simply disappear if we get large number of downloads according to Microsoft Windows Defender/Antivirus's documentation

+- This Repository Doesn't Contains The Full Source Code, the files are of v1.0.0 and it's very bad.
+Clone/fork if you stil want to work with those source codes